Neuro Fatigue After a ConcussionJan 01, 2023

 What Does Neuro Fatigue Cause?

 These damaged connections can cause a slowing of physical, cognitive, and emotional abilities (Johansson & Ronnback, 2014), and hence why neuro fatigue can negatively impact relationships, work, school, and quality of life.
-Neuro fatigue alters your motivation, ability to appropriately inhibit emotional responses, and can lead to decreased participation in social and family activities.
+Neuro fatigue alters your motivation, and ability to appropriately inhibit emotional responses, and can lead to decreased participation in social and family activities.
 Oftentimes, one feels overloaded or overstimulated which can lead to physical and/or emotional shutdown.
 Unfortunately, no amount of sleep or rest will abate these symptoms.

 Neuro Fatigue Does Not Discriminate